KimWI/jtbubl/README.md

 JT12: For YM2203 sound synthesis.
 From the same author.
 JTFRAME: A common framework for MiST(er) arcades.
 From the same author.
-MC6809 from Greg Miller
+T80: originally from Daniel Wallner
-T80: originally from Daniel Wallner, with edits from Alexey Melnikov (Mister) hybrid_pwm_sd.v copied from FPGAgen source code.
-Unknown author
+6801: unknown author

 Use `git clone --recurse-submodules` in order to get all submodules when you clone the repository.